 The result is an architecture that gets harder to change the more you invest in it.
 The sunk cost of all that integration work makes it harder to justify replacing any individual system.
 The complexity of all those dependencies makes it harder to deploy anything new without breaking something else.

 This is why the fragmentation tax compounds.
 It is not a fixed cost.
-It grows every year - as the number of systems grows, as the number of custom integrations grows, as the number of dependencies grows.
+It grows every year - as the number of systems, custom integrations and dependencies grows.

-And it is why the gap between pilot and production keeps widening.
-The more fragmented the architecture, the longer each production deployment takes.
+This is why the gap between pilot and production keeps widening: The more fragmented the architecture, the longer each production deployment takes.
 The longer each deployment takes, the more business requirements change before it ships.
 The more requirements change, the higher the failure rate.

 Commercial banking's AI ceiling is an architecture problem, not a model problem

 Commercial banks have lived with architectural fragmentation for decades.
 It has always been expensive and inefficient.
-The reason it is becoming a strategic crisis now is AI.
+AI is the reason it is becoming a strategic crisis now.

-Every competitive advantage AI offers in commercial banking - faster credit decisions, more productive RMs, lower servicing costs, better client intelligence - requires the one thing fragmented architecture cannot provide: a complete, unified, real-time view of the commercial client and the ability to act on it across every touchpoint.
+Every competitive advantage AI offers in commercial banking - faster credit decisions, more productive RMs, lower servicing costs, and better client intelligence - requires a complete, unified, real-time view of the commercial client and the ability to act on it across every touchpoint.
+Fragmented architecture cannot provide any of that.Β

-The banks still running 15 pilots with zero in production are not behind on AI.
-They are behind on architecture.
-The AI is ready.
-The foundation is not.
+The banks still running 15 pilots with zero in production are behind on architecture.
+The AI is ready, but the foundation is not.

-That is the ceiling.
-Naming it is the first step to removing it.
+That is the ceiling, and naming it is the first step to removing it.